knative/specs/specs/eventing/data-plane.md

 delivery of duplicate events, as the event acknowledgement could have been lost in return to the sender.
 Event recipients MUST use the [`source` and `id` attributes](https://github.com/cloudevents/spec/blob/v1.0.1/spec.md#required-attributes) to determine duplicate events (see [observability](#observability) for an example case where other event attributes may vary from one delivery attempt to another).

-Where possible, event senders SHOULD re-attempt delivery of events where the HTTP request failed or returned a retriable status code.
+Where possible, event senders SHOULD re-attempt delivery of events where the HTTP request failed or returned a retryable status code.
 It is RECOMMENDED that event senders implement some form of congestion control (such as exponential backoff) when managing retry timing.
 This specification does not document any specific congestion control algorithm or parameters.